ossf/tac/TI-reports/2024/2024-Q4-DEI-WG.md

 * Our monthly Community Office Hours have been regularly attracting 10+ attendees (on average).
 * Our meeting and Office Hours recordings are available on YouTube, improving access.
+* We held a panel discussion at the Grace Hopper Conference '24.

 ## Community Office Hours